department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 ##### With the help of a trained professional

-You can work with a trained professional called an accredited representative to get help applying for health care benefits. <br>
+You can work with a trained professional called an accredited representative to get help filing a claim for disability compensation. <br>
 [Get help filing your claim](/disability/get-help-filing-claim/).

 </div>